mjames-upc/nexrad-gini/README.md

 After initialization, the 15 classification levels are split in the 0:255 range for HHC for every increase of 17 (15 times 17 = 255).

-Therefore, the nex2gini.tbl entry is 16 levels (including ND):
+Therefore, the nex2gini.tbl entry is:

 	!Prod	band ncal units,Calval_1;....;calval_n	Prod_header
 	!
 Since these are essentially spoofed satellite images,